Shuzhengz/TritonHacks-Python_Hard/README.md

 [Link to the published hackathon](https://tritonhacks.notion.site/Journey-Through-Space-with-Machine-Learning-655a11aea9784c0eb25b393b1991596a)

+Note that the published version has been simplified from the version in this repo

 ## Background

 Earth is invaded by aliens; therefore, you (the programmer) have to evacuate earth on a spaceship.
 The spaceship will have a camera that will take pictures